-The world has been a witness to as many as 25 David Warner centuries thus far.
+The world has been a witness to as many as 48 David Warner centuries in international cricket thus far.
 The first of the David Warner centuries came way back in December 2011 against New Zealand in Hobart.
 Back then, the southpaw from New South Wales scored an unbeaten 123 off 170 balls with the help of 14 fours.
 Warner went on to bag the award for the Player of the Match, although the Aussies lost the match by a margin of seven runs.

 From there on, Warner did not look back and kept on racking one milestone after the other.
-He went on to score 25 hundreds in his career.
-However, there are not a lot of David Warner Test centuries in the offing as the southpaw has already put forth his decision to retire from the purest format of the game.
+He has gone on to score 48 hundreds in his career, the latest of which came against Pakistan in the 2023 World Cup.

 READ: Eng vs Aus head-to-head record